-4.27 There is a right of appeal to the Minister for the Cabinet Office against the decision of the Council to refuse an organisation a licence to hold a House to House Collection or to revoke such a licence.
+4.31 There is a right of appeal to the Minister for the Cabinet Office against the decision of the Council to refuse an organisation a licence to hold a House to House Collection or to revoke such a licence.

-4.28 Appeals should be made in writing to:

-Office of the Civil Society,

-2nd Floor, Admiralty Arch, South Side

-The Mall, London SW1A 2WH

-An appeal must be lodged within 14 days of the date on which the notice of refusal is issued.
+4.32 An appeal must be lodged within 14 days of the date on which the notice of refusal is issued.

-4.29 Complaints
+4.33 Complaints